-Tip: Similar to some other defendants, Carnival may agree to enter to extend the statute of limitations.
+Tip: Similar to some other defendants, Carnival may agree to enter to agreement extend the statute of limitations.
 They can do this because its 1 year statute of limitations is created by their contract.
 If you (or your lawyer gets this agreement, make sure that it is in writing, preferably by Carnival’s claims manager and their attorney.
 This is because those individuals can legally bind Carnival to this contract extension.
 That said, some cruise passenger injury attorneys do not feel comfortable agreeing to extend the statute of limitations.

 Pettit did not serve Carnival until nearly two months later, on November 11, 2014.
 Carnival timely filed its first and only answer to the lawsuit on December 1, 2014, in which Carnival asked the state court to dismiss the lawsuit based on the terms of the forum selection clause contained in the ticket contract.

 Thereafter, on December 17, 2014, Pettit filed her lawsuit in Federal Court in Miami, Florida.

 The court should only dismiss the case if there is no genuine dispute about a material fact.

 The passenger agreed that this lawsuit was filed outside the statute of limitations to which the parties bound themselves in the ticket contract.

 Attempting to get around this obvious defect in her lawsuit, she asks the Court to equitably extend the statute of limitations, claiming genuine issues of material fact exist as to whether Defendant’s conduct unfairly caused her not to file suit in federal court.